QUICK LINKS | Behavioral Health Services | ACT Team | ChAMPS

 Few causes of poverty are more debilitating than mental illness.
-Anchor Mental Health provides comprehensive support for adults and children with mental illness or behavioral disorders.
+Our Behavioral Health Services provide comprehensive support for adults and children with mental illness or behavioral disorders.
 Our programs focus on diagnosis and management, and then move adults to secure employment, education and independence.

-Adults with mental illnesses: The Anchor Mental Health Services page outlines Anchor's services and programs.
+Adults with mental illnesses: The Behavioral Health Services page outlines our services and programs.
 Many of our programs, including education, medication management and supported employment services are accessible directly to individuals in the community without a referral from a social worker or government agency.

-The Department of Mental Health recently distinguished Catholic Charities' Anchor Mental Health Services with a four-star rating on its annual Provider Scorecard, placing Anchor in the highest tier for DC mental health service providers!
-Read more on The Open Door.
+For the second year in a row, the Department of Mental Health distinguished Catholic Charities' Behavioral Health Services (formerly Anchor Mental Health) with a four-star rating on its annual Provider Scorecard, placing our agency in the highest tier for DC mental health service providers!

 Children and adolescents with behavioral or mental health crisis: ChAMPS is a mobile emergency service for families and children experiencing an emotional or mental health crisis in the District of Columbia.With one call to 202-481-1440, staff will assess the crisis and link you to appropiate services.
 This service is provided at no cost to District residents and is available 24 hours a day, seven days a week for children and youth ages 6 to 18.